Login | Register

 You’ve made a wonderful decision to discover Trinidad and Tobago!
 Tobago is perfect for restoration: lazing on picture-perfect beaches or an escape into nature – whether silently observing the island’s diverse wildlife, or pushing your body to the limit while mountain biking or windsurfing!
 Trinidadians work hard and play hard: the island’s an economic powerhouse and in some ways the festival capital of the Caribbean.
 But then there are oases like Grande Rivière, where you can spend the weekend turtle watching, kayaking and hiking in near perfect peace.
 And Discover Trinidad & Tobago is here to help you make the most of your time here.

 Whether you are a local, an expatriate, a first-time or return visitor, you have found yourself in a unique Caribbean country, where both islands stand apart from the rest of the Caribbean chain.
 The islands offer endless possibilities for a local day trip, weekend getaway, leisurely beach vacation, or exhilerating eco adventure holiday.
 This island pride is well earned.
-Tobago is one of the few remaining Caribbean oases not overrun by tourism, with idyllic beaches, unspoilt rainforest, and folk traditions that have stood the test of time.
-Tobago is the place for an idyllic beach getaway, an escape into nature, a heart-pounding eco-adventure on land or at sea (and now, for investment).
-Trinidad, meanwhile, moves at a frenetic pace, from the driving rhythms of Carnival to a robust economy open for international business.
-Trinidad is the economic powerhouse with its oil and gas, its unique culture spawning dynamic creative industries and world-renowned festivals.

-So where is Trinidad and Tobago, exactly?
+So where is T&T, exactly?

 We’re at the southern end of the Caribbean island chain, just seven miles off the coast of South America.
 You can see the mountains of Venezuela clearly from Port of Spain.